appfog/afdocs/frameworks/_posts/1992-01-01-ruby-on-rails.markdown

 {: .prettyprint}
     $ af push

+# Services

+AppFog automatically creates and binds a new MySQL service with the Ruby on Rails jumpstart, and the app is [automatically reconfigured](#autoreconfig) to connect to the service.
+For more information on services and how to connect to them manually, check out our docs on [Services](/services/overview).

 # Auto-reconfiguration {#autoreconfig}

 Ruby on Rails apps deployed on AppFog support auto-reconfiguration for relational database services.
 This means you can deploy a Rails app on AppFog without changing a single line of code.

+Note: Auto-reconfiguration is currently disabled by default.
+To enable, add a `config/cloudfoundry.yml` file containing the following:

+{: .prettyprint}
+    ---
+	autoconfig: true

 AppFog automatically reconfigures Rails apps by modifying the production settings in your `config/database.yml` file during staging.